nietiadi/svm4r/README.txt

 current_job:
-how to call ctlrp
-test_1_unsat
-run ctlrp
+test all the cases with ctlrp
 test with ttprover